Arthuchaut/unilang/README.md

 🐌🐌🐌🐌🐌🐌🐌🐌🐌🐌🦆🐇🐌🐌🐌🐌🐌🐌🐌🐇🐌🐌🐌🐌🐌🐌🐌🐌🐌🐌🐇🐌🐌🐌🐇🐌🐬🐬🐬🐬🦧🦛🐇🐌🐌🙈🐇🐌🙈🐌🐌🐌🐌🐌🐌🐌🙈🙈🐌🐌🐌🙈🐇🐌🐌🙈🐬🐬🐌🐌🐌🐌🐌🐌🐌🐌🐌🐌🐌🐌🐌🐌🐌🙈🐇🙈🐌🐌🐌🙈🦧🦧🦧🦧🦧🦧🙈🦧🦧🦧🦧🦧🦧🦧🦧🙈🐇🐌🙈🐇🙈
 ```

+Every syntaxe is possible while there matching the interpretation rules (never define an ambigous instruction with another).
+So we can define an [Esolang](https://esolangs.org/wiki/Ook!) of a [PenisScript](https://esolangs.org/wiki/PenisScript) if we want as well!

 :pencil: Notice that each instruction can be defined with a string length between 1 and "infinit".
 Also, every character that is not in the instructions set is interpreted like a comment.
 So the current script can be run "as is":